Jean-Baptiste du Casse: Origins and Family

 As fixed spellings of surnames was not yet common practice in his time, du Casse's surname has a variety of different spellings.
 The spelling of du Casse is from his birth record, but other records show Ducasse, Ducas, and Du Casse.
 His grand-nephew, Robert, who wrote a biography of Jean-Baptiste in 1876, spells both his great-uncle's and his own as du Casse.

 Uncertainty exists around the birth of du Casse.
 Though he is usually said to have been born on 2 August 1646 in Saubusse, near Dax (Landes), the son of Bertrand Ducasse, a Bayonne ham merchant, and Marguerite de Lavigne, he was actually born in Pau to Jacques Ducasse and Judith Remy.
 His father Jacques was the son of Gaillard Ducasse, a minister in the Reformed Church of France, which designated the family as Huguenots.
 Because Huguenots were persecuted at this time in France, and their career prospects were limited, it is thought that du Casse forged his baptismal record to hide his Huguenot and ignoble background.
 Early biographers, including his grand-nephew and Saint-Simon, perpetuated this error in their works.

 Du Casse admitted his family's religious background in a letter to Naval Minister Pontchartrain in 1691, and local records from Pau also support the Huguenot origins of the du Casse family.
 He renounced his Calvinist faith in 1685, however, after Louis XIV revoked the Edict of Nantes via the Edict of Fontainebleau.

-He married Marthe (de) Baudry (1661-1743) on 16 Mar 1686 in Dieppe.
+He married Marthe (de) Baudry (1661-1743) on 16 March 1686 in Dieppe.
 She came from a family closely tied to banking and colonial trade.
 They had one daughter, Marthe du Casse, who married Louis de La Rochefoucauld, Marquis de Roye (1672-1751).
 Her father offered a dowry of 1,200,000 livres, an incredible sum at the time.
 Marthe and Louis had a son, Jean-Baptiste de La Rochefoucauld de Roye, who became a naval officer and led the ill-fated Duc d'Anville Expedition.

 Career

-Africa and the Slave Trade
+Slave trade

-He went into the slave trade with the Compagnie de Sénégal, sailing between Africa and the Caribbean.
+He went into the Atlantic slave trade with the Compagnie de Sénégal, sailing between Africa and the Caribbean.
 With the money he earned from the slave trade he bought a ship in Saint-Domingue and began a career as a privateer.
-He eventually sailed to France and offered half of his loot to the Crown; for this he was appointed Lieutenant in the French Navy by Louis XIV.
+He eventually sailed to France and offered half of his loot to the Crown; for this he was appointed ship-of-the-line lieutenant in the French Navy by Louis XIV.